YosefLab/Harreman/docs/user_guide/test_statistic_1.md

-# Level 1: Is gene *a* spatially autocorrelated?
+# Test statistic 1: Is gene *a* spatially autocorrelated?

 When performing tissue zonation, having a limited set of informative genes is useful to constrain the analysis to spatially autocorrelated genes.
-For this, the equation defined in the Hotspot algorithm (DeTomaso and Yosef, _Cell systems_, 2021) is used on the set of metabolic genes used by the Compass algorithm (Wagner et al., _Cell_, 2021):
+The set of genes used for the equation depends on whether tissue zonation or cellular crosstalk (explained in [Test statistic 2](test_statistic_2.md)) is inferred.
+In the former case, the set of metabolic genes used by the Compass algorithm (Wagner et al., _Cell_, 2021) is considered, while for the latter case, we use the transporters and ligand-receptor (LR) pairs present in HarremanDB and CellChatDB (Jin et al., _Nature protocols_, 2024), respectively.
+Additionally, this statistic is also used when inferring cell-type-agnostic crosstalk (explained in [Test statistic 2](test_statistic_2.md)) but for the case of gene $a = b$.
+The equation used is equivalent to the one defined in the Hotspot algorithm (DeTomaso and Yosef, _Cell systems_, 2021):

 $$ H_{a} = \sum_{i}^{}\sum_{j}^{} w_{ij}X_{ai}X_{aj} $$